A NICER view of the 1.4 solar-mass edge-on pulsar PSR J0614-3329: Discussion

 \subsection{Different modes and surface geometries}

 As the inferred distributions appear to have different modes whose distributions do not overlap at $> 5\sigma $ in some region of the parameter space, using the multi-modal version of \textsc{MultiNest} increases the acceptance rate of samples, which can help to reduce computation time while retaining sampling accuracy \citep{shaw_efficient_2007,MultiNest_2009}.
 The inferred radii differ for the two possible headline geometries (Figure~\ref{fig:BestFitGeometries}), which individually have different radius values and lower uncertainties (see posterior distributions in Appendix~\ref{app:headline}).
 Hence, breaking this multi-modality and converging on one single mode would reduce the total uncertainty in the radius measurement by a few hundred meters.
-Physically motivated hot region priors can help favoring one geometry over the other by ruling out geometric configurations \citep{Kalapotharakos_geometry_2009, Das_PPM_GRMHD_2025}.
-Such priors can also help differentiate between \STPDT\, and \PDTU\, models.